pisuduo/Feature-Weighted-Ordinal-Classification-FWOC/README.md

 ### Cross Validation.R
 This file contains the function to run cross validation for FWOC, need to run Helper Functions.
 R and Main Function.R first.

-### Application_GSE9782.R (Application_GSE68871.R)
+### Projection_GSE9782.R (Projection_GSE68871.R)
-This file contains the process of testing FWOC on the GSE9782 (GSE68871) dataset, including the data retrival, preprocessing and modeling.
+This file contains the process of testing FWOC on the GSE9782 (GSE68871) dataset, including the data retrival, preprocessing and modeling and achieving the final projections shown in the paper.

+### Implementaions.R
+This file contains the scripts for implmenting all the four methods based on given training and test datasets, need to run Helper Functions.
+R first.

+### opt_parameters.xlsx
+This file contains the chosen parameters for each training for the four methods.
+The final results are also included.